List of EastEnders characters introduced in 2014: Yvonne Cotton

-Yvonne first appears when her former mother-in-law, Dot Branning (June Brown), and her friend Shirley Carter (Linda Henry) text her from her son, Charlie's, mobile phone and they agree to meet at the local launderette.
+Yvonne first appears when her former mother-in-law, Dot, and her friend Shirley Carter (Linda Henry) text her from her son, Charlie's, mobile phone and they agree to meet at the local launderette.
 They meet and Yvonne and Dot immediately clash, but later get on.
 She confirms that Charlie is her and Dot's son Nick's, son, after Dot believed that Charlie was lying to her about his identity.
 When Charlie and Yvonne leave, it is clear that something is suspicious, as Charlie asks whether Dot had believed what Yvonne has said.
 They also imply that Yvonne has been hurt by a member of Dot's family.
 Over the next few months, Charlie continues to see Dot and she gets used to having him around.
 It is revealed that Nick is alive, though Charlie and Yvonne have staged his death.
 Yvonne asks Charlie to stop seeing Dot, as she thinks that Nick has tracked them down.
 He agrees to go to Ireland with her, but later decides to move in with Dot, implying that Yvonne has left alone.
 Several months later, Yvonne returns again and is not very pleased when she finds out that Charlie is engaged to Ronnie Mitchell (Samantha Womack) and that she is pregnant with his child.
 When Nick returns to Walford and demands money, so that he can leave the country, Yvonne applies for a temporary cleaning job and moves in with Dot and Charlie, to help raise the cash.
 Dot decides to forgive Charlie for what he has done to her, but reveals to Nick that if he does not leave the country by New Year's Day, then she will hand him into the police.
 Yvonne and Nick warm to each other again, partly through their hatred of Ronnie.
 They begin sleeping together in secret, which Dot discovers, but she does not tell Charlie, as she does not want her family to fall apart, once again.
 When Ronnie suggests that Nick should be locked in his room, so that people do not discover that he is still alive, Yvonne and Dot refuse to go along with it, but Charlie persuades them to go ahead with Ronnie's plan.